Oscars: Chloe Zhao's 'Nomadland' wins best picture | DW | 26.04.2021

 The story about a community of van dwellers in the American West has taken best picture at the 93rd Oscars.
-Here are some of the other winners so far.
+Here are some of the other winners.

-"Nomadland," a story about a community of van dwellers in the American West, won the Oscar for best picture Sunday.
+Nomadland, a poignant tale about a woman who decides to live out of her van and travel around the American West, won the Oscar for best picture Sunday.

-The film was directed by Chloe Zhao, who also took home the Oscar in the sought-after best director category, making her the first Asian woman and first woman of color to win best director, and only the second woman in the event's 93-year history.
+It was a big night for the film's director, Chloé Zhao, who also took home the Oscar in the sought-after best director category, making her the first Asian woman and first woman of color to win best director, and only the second woman in the event's 93-year history.
+The Chinese-born Zhao not only directed Nomadland, but also wrote the screenplay and edited the film.

 Unlike many other awards ceremonies during the pandemic, including last year's Oscars, the 93rd Academy Awards ceremony was an in-person, albeit slimmed down event, featuring only nominees, presenters and their guests.
 This year, the Oscars were held in Union Station and Dolby Theatre in Los Angeles.